vlang/v/README.md

 If you plan to use the http package, you also need to install libcurl.

-glfw and libcurl dependencies will be removed soon.

 ```
 Ubuntu:
 sudo apt install libglfw3 libglfw3-dev libfreetype6-dev libcurl3-dev